MAFFPT/Hubitat/Nuki Smart Lock 2.0/README.md

 Once you have installed the app and pertinent drivers, the installation of your Nuki bridge(s) and it's paired device(s) is straightforward: just open the app and follow the steps and, very important, _read carefully_ all the information contained on each page presented to you _before_ requesting any action to the app - meaning, do not be a "fast clicker"!
 However, the app is - at least I hope it is ... - carefully crafted to alert you of any potential damaging operation **before** you act.
 So, _please read the all the information on each and every page before acting_ !!!

-As much as I prioritized the "on app" documentation, I would like to discuss about some app/drivers features an general information about them.
+As much as I prioritized the "on app" documentation whenever possible, I would like to discuss about some app/drivers features an general information about them.

 ### Nuki bridge(s) and paired device(s) discovery and installation